po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 }
 ```

 To determine if these methods work, let's go ahead and run the application.

 Oh, what's this?
-The type or namespace 'Image' could not be found?
+The type or namespace `Image` could not be found?

 ![image alt text](./Images/image_6.png)

 The error actually states the fix to our problem.
 "Are you missing a using directive …?"

-*Why yes, we are. *
+**Why yes, we are.**

-In order to use the Image class, which namespace needs to be referenced?
+In order to use the `Image` class, which namespace needs to be referenced?

-System.Drawing
+`System.Drawing`

-Please take a moment and add the using directive to fix the code.
+Please take a moment and add the `using` directive to fix the code.

 What does this statement look like?
 Please type out the answer before continuing.